Masutangu/Masutangu.github.io/_posts/2019-09-12-data-intensive-note-2.md

 <img src="/assets/images/data-intensive-note-2/illustration-2.png" width="800"/>

+This is a problem of causality, similar to the one we saw in “Consistent Prefix Reads”: the update depends on the prior insert, so we need to make sure that all nodes process the insert first, and then the update. **Simply attaching a timestamp to every write is not sufficient, because clocks cannot be trusted to be sufficiently in sync to correctly order these events at leader 2.**

-To order these events correctly, a technique called version vectors can be used, which we will discuss later in this chapter.
+To order these events correctly, a technique called **version vectors** can be used, which we will discuss later in this chapter.
 However, conflict detection techniques are poorly implemented in many multi-leader replication systems.

 ## Leaderless Replication

+In a leader-based configuration, if you want to continue processing writes, you may need to perform a failover.
+On the other hand, in a leaderless configuration, failover does not exist.

 In some leaderless implementations, the client directly sends its writes to several replicas, while in others, a coordinator node does this on behalf of the client.
 However, unlike a leader database, that coordinator does not enforce a particular ordering of writes.